Eat like a Local - Vegan Food in Bali

 This is not a dish on its own but it’s worth mentioning for context.
 Sambal is a curry paste made from fresh chillies, garlic, shallots, lime, and vinegar.
 It may contain shrimp paste so don’t forget to ask before you place your order.
 Sambal is used to season food and can also be served as a side dip.
 The recipes are often passed down through generations and it seems like every cook in Indonesia has his or her own version.

 Caution: Before you dive into all these fantastic local delights you need to be aware that fish sauce is used across Indonesia.
 It is not used to the same extent as in the rest of Southeast Asia but it does exist which means that you should always ask for your local food to be served without it.
-Also, egg is sometimes considered a “vegetable” and we recommend that you ask for no egg even if it’s not mentioned in the menu.
+Also, egg is sometimes considered a “vegetable” and we recommend that you ask for no egg even if it’s not mentioned on the menu.
+Head over to Ubud and Canggu for more mouthwatering vegan food in Bali.